 Armed with your research, call your local assessor’s office.
 Most assessors are willing to discuss your assessment informally by phone.
 If not, or if you aren’t satisfied with the explanation, request a formal review.

 Pay attention to deadlines and procedures.
-There’s probably a form to fill out and specific instructions for supporting evidence.
-A typical review, which usually doesn’t require you to appear in person, can take anywhere from one to three months.
+There's probably a form to fill out and specific instructions for supporting evidence.
+The length of the review process depends on your municipality, but be prepared to wait a few months (or sometimes even longer) for a final decision.
 Expect to receive a decision in writing.

-5. Appeal if You Don’t Like the Review
+6. Appeal If You Don’t Like the Review

 If the review is unsuccessful, you can usually appeal the decision to an independent board, with or without the help of a lawyer.
 You may have to pay a modest filing fee, perhaps $10 to $25.
 If you end up before an appeals board, your challenge could stretch as long as a year, especially in large jurisdictions that have a high number of appeals.